 Place the mouse on the side of your dominant hand.
 For most people, the compact design of the keyboard will bring the mouse close enough to the body.
 However, if your pain is more severe, you can prevent even more movement at the affected shoulder by positioning the mousing side of the keyboard closer to the centre of your body, and then turning it slightly so that your arm can remain perpendicular as you type.
 You will then be able to reach the mouse with very limited involvement of the shoulder muscles.

-Purchase the versatile VIP3 Accessory if you need to tent the keyboard, and also want palm supports.
-The VIP3 Accessory tents the keyboard modules by 5°, 10° or 15° and comes with removeable Palm Supports included.
+Consider the versatile VIP3 Accessory if you need to tent the keyboard, and also want palm supports.
+The VIP3 Accessory tents the keyboard modules by 5°, 10° or 15° and comes with removable Palm Supports included.